BgeeDB/bgee-unil/docs/Table.md

 ### Rendering Row

-Allow the use to customize the style of the `tr` tag.
+Allow the user to customize the style of the `tr` tag.
-The usage here was to compare the current row and the previous one, depending of the gap between the value we had to display a separator between them (see gene expression table, in the gene page)
+The usage here is to compare the current row and the previous one, depending of the gap between the value we had to display a separator between them (see gene expression table, in the gene page)

-Here is the description of the function that should be passed as `onRenderRow`
+Here is the description of the function that should be passed as `onRenderRow`.
 ````typescript
 const onRenderRow = (currentRow: object, previousRow: object | null, currentKey: number): string => {
   /*